 The first ensures that the design and planned delivery for the digital badge meets the required standard.
 Proposals for a new digital badge will be submitted as a proposal for review to the DBSC using the standard Digital Badge Development Plan.
 This form ensures that potential Badge Issuers consider and respond to all standards at the early planning stage.
 A Badge Assessment Rubric will be used by the DBSC based on the Quality Assurance Standards and associated criteria for assessment to approve progression to the development and delivery of the badge content and activity.

-**We recommend that you book a consultation with a member of the CDE to discuss your application.
 If you have any questions in relation to the process, please email: firstname.lastname@example.org.

 Step 2 – Validate Earners